-The term OSHA Card refers to a type of certification that is issued from OSHA after completing authorized training that they provide.
-The training is setup to help provide workers in certain areas with the knowledge they need of workplace hazards, and how to avoid them, so they can stay safe.
+The term OSHA Card refers to a type of certification that is issued by OSHA after completing authorized training that they provide.
+The training is set up to help provide workers in certain areas with the knowledge they need of workplace hazards, and how to avoid them, so they can stay safe.
 In addition, this type of training gives employees information about their rights.

 This is not a required type of training from OSHA, but one that employers are encouraged to send employees to help improve workplace safety.
 It is also important to know that the OSHA card certification training does not count toward other required training that is needed in certain industries.

 Since the OSHA Card is not technically a certification, some people wonder if it is worth the effort at all.
 Completing the training courses, and getting an OSHA Card is well worth the effort for those who work in the covered industries.
 Unlike official certification classes, and required training options, the OSHA Card is entirely focused on improving the safety of the workplace.